How Much Does Wisdom Teeth Removal Surgery Cost and Types of Impactions?

 Still, before consenting to the surgery, visit your dental surgeon’s office for a detailed consultation.

 How much does wisdom tooth removal cost?
-Does dental insurance plan cover some of the costs?
+Does a dental insurance plan cover some of the costs?

 Choosing to extract your wisdom teeth is oftentimes a decision based on finances.
 Namely, many patients find it expensive to have their wisdom teeth removed.
-The simplest cost of wisdom teeth removal is from $75-$200.
+The simplest cases of wisdom tooth removal range from $75 to $200 per tooth.

 How much does it cost to get all 4 wisdom teeth removed?

-If all four molars are removed, the wisdom teeth removal costs can reach from $300 to $800.
+If all four molars are removed, the wisdom teeth removal costs can range from $600 to $1800.

 How much does it cost to remove wisdom teeth under general anesthesia?

-In case you need a general anesthesia surgery, the wisdom teeth removal cost can add from $250 to $800 to the bill.
-Still, know that general anesthesia is not practice unless we’re talking about complex procedures.
+In case you need a general anesthesia surgery, the wisdom teeth removal cost with general anesthesia can add from $500 to $2000 to the bill.
+Still, know that general anesthesia is not practiced unless we’re talking about complex procedures.

 How much does wisdom teeth removal cost without insurance?